YouChange/3D-TC2/README.md

 You can also customize your own poisoned LiDAR dataset via other attack methods(e.g., consecutive attacks) to perform stress tests on 3D-TC2.

 #### 4. Object detection
-Please feed your poisoned dataset to any kind of 3D object detectors and get predictions.
+Please feed your poisoned dataset to any kinds of 3D object detectors and get predictions.

 Our detection results after running OpenPCDet(https://github.com/open-mmlab/OpenPCDet.git) can be downloaded here: link